rolandbaer/list-last-changes/readme.txt

 Additional features include:

 * Select the number of entries in the list
-* Define pages to be exluded
+* Define pages to be excluded
+* Show the author of the page/post

 = Exclude page or post =
 To exclude a page or post from being listed in the widget do the following steps: